 Having a sea day before and after exploring Norway is the perfect opportunity to enjoy the ship and relax as you’ll likely do a fair few miles of sightseeing in these ports.
 For families a sea day is also a good time to become acquainted with the onboard kids clubs and activities.

 I used my first sea day to indulge in an Afternoon Tea by one of P&O cruises food heroes, Eric Lanlard in the elegant Epicurean Restaurant.

 Further reading: See what else is onboard P&O’s beautiful Britannia

 The old town of Stavanger is charming, filled with 173 white wooden cottages that are draped in foliage and pretty flowers.
 You can visit a museum and see first hand what life was like back in the late 18th century when most of these were built.
 Stavanger also has an open market, lake side park and plenty of retail shops in the centre.

-Stavanger is also the access point for The Pulpit Rock called Preikestolen, named by Lonely Planet as the best viewing platform in the world!
+Stavanger is also the access point for The Pulpit Rock (called Preikestolen).

 Flåm, Norway | Norwegian Fjords Cruise